GePajarinen/SQL-for-Data-Science-Course/README.md

 **Then, selecting the users in the Review table with the most amount of useful reviews.
-These ones are not in the User table**
+But these ones are not in the User table**

 ```SQL
 SELECT